M&T Bank RESTORE:

 Earlier this summer, visitors select and painted a rock that spoke to them.
 Now, Alfonso Pérez Acosta will create a large circular art installation with those rocks at the base of the Anderson Meadow.
 It’s participatory public art!

-Cristina Taphouse Art Installations
+Cristina Taphouse Art Installation

 Cristina Taphouse is a visual artist and landscape designer that specializes in site-specific, large-scale, interactive public art.
 She has created two custom pieces for RESTORE, combining new technology and natural materials to create art that utilizes the full scope of the environment.